CS184Team/cs184-final/README.md

 $ make
 ```

-From here, you will need to download some `.ply` files from [this webpage](http://graphics.stanford.edu/data/3Dscanrep/).
-The files need to be kept outside of source control because they are way too big (>100 MB).

 From there, you can run the familiar
 ```
 $ ./meshedit ../dae/cow.dae
 ```

+To proceed, you will need to download some `.ply` files from [this webpage](http://graphics.stanford.edu/data/3Dscanrep/).
+The files need to be kept outside of source control because they are way too big (>100 MB).

 Or, you can run either of the two new executables, `ply2xyz` and `xyzview`.